Yoram Chaiter: Medicine

-Medical curriculum vitae
+Medical career

-He studied at the Faculty of Medicine, [Technion, Haifa] from 1982 to 1989.
+He studied at the Faculty of Medicine, Technion, Haifa from 1982 to 1989.
 He received degree of B.Sc. of Medical Sciences cum laude in 1986 and received degree of Doctor of Medicine cum laude in 1990.
 He spent a year of Internship at Poriya hospital and Rambam Medical Center for 1989–1990 and in 2004 received degree of Master of Medical Sciences, Technion, Haifa.

 His M.Sc thesis theme was Nutritional Epidemiology of Colorectal Cancer- Carotenoids and his M.D. thesis theme was Epidemiology of Myeloproliferative Disorders in North Israel.

 Occupation

 He was Head Physician of Recruitment Center from 1990.

 He was Head of Medical Quality Control of Recruitment Centers at IDF from 1997.